-Current written protocols, policies and procedures for delivering our services and responsibilities.
+Current written protocols, policies and procedures for delivering services and responsibilities.

-We would expect information in this class to be current only.
+We would expect information in this class to be current information only.
+If there is a particular reason to provide information that is not still current, this should also be included.

-- Policies and procedures for conducting departmental business - Policies and procedures for delivering our services - Policies and procedures for recruiting and employing staff
+- Policies and procedures for conducting departmental business - Policies and procedures for delivering our services